agawde05/rlvr-dafnybench/src/plan.md

    inside the <answer> tags verifies successfully using the Dafny verifier, and 0 otherwise.

-3. Assumption Penalty: Our model incurs a -1 penalty if the final Dafny code introduces any 'assume' statements that were not present in the original
+3. Assumption Reward: Our model incurs a -1 penalty if the final Dafny code introduces any 'assume' statements that were not present in the original.
+   Otherwise, it gets a 0.5 reward.

+4.